Naf256/psychology/child psychology-2103/theories of child development/erikson-personality-development.md

 starting to gain a little independence.
 They are starting to perform basic actions on their own and making simple decisions about what they prefer.
-By allowing kids to make choices and gain control, parents and caregivers can help children develop a sense of autonomy.2
+By allowing kids to make choices and gain control, parents and caregivers can help children develop a sense of autonomy.

 3. Initiative vs. Guilt The third stage of psychosocial development takes place during the preschool years.
 At this point in psychosocial development,